antonio-valdez-arce/easy-deployer/README.md

 easy-deployer
 =============

+(Work in progress)

 A simple script written in PHP to help deploying simple applications from github or any repository supporting Webhooks.

-Work in progress.

 Installation
 ------------